 - The finish: how’s life after your character overcame their obstacle?
 Describe how their family, their community, and the character themselves have progressed after solving the problem.

-Follow this simple structure and you will tell amazing stories that will keep people on the edge of their seat wanting to know what happens next.
-And FYI… this is a construct my case studies for B2B clients.
+Follow this simple structure and you will tell amazing stories that will keep people on the edge of their seats wanting to know what happens next.
+And FYI… this is how I construct my case studies for B2B clients.

 Trust is something that takes a lifetime to gain and a nanosecond to lose.
 And today, with the ease of access some unethical people have to the rest of the world, it has become even harder than ever to gain people’s trust.
-Therefore, it is so important for you to set up as much credibility as possible within your marketing campaigns.
+This is why it is so important for you to set up as much credibility as possible within your marketing campaigns.

 Remember that you’re looking to get people to invest their resources into what you offer.
 Therefore, you must reassure them that it’d be wise to put their trust in you.
 And by constantly proving your claims, you bring down that wall of skepticism that customers bring with them when they look at advertising.
 If you can show (without a doubt) that you’re authentic, people will buy from you.

 There are several ways to prove that your offer is for real:

 - Use reliable and verifiable sources – specific names, numbers, and statistics